 Figure 7: The retrieved aerosol profiles for each unique combination of geometry and aerosol profile are compared again the known original states.
 The plots are separated into 12 cases.
 The four columns represent the four particle size distributions used for the analysis as listed in Table 1.
 From the top to bottom row are the scalar, horizontal, and the vertical polarization.

+Figure 8: Average of the normalized co-variances for the horizontal and vertical polarization compared to the scalar case for the various selected wavelengths for the volcanic extinction profile.
+The faded line represent one standard deviation from the average.
+The top panel is for a compensated instrument and the bottom panel is an uncompensated one.